 Reckonable Income used for Child Benefit

-Your reckonable income is normally the income for IOM tax purposes you and your partner (if you have a partner) added together had in the tax year two years before claiming benefit.
+Your reckonable income is normally the total income for IOM tax purposes you and your partner (if you have a partner) added together had in the relevant income tax year.

 By 'partner' we mean the person you are married to or your civil partner or someone you live with as if you were married to them or they were your civil partner.
 Income for IOM tax purposes is income before deducting any tax allowances or reliefs.